antonioortegajr/comic-cube/readme.md

 Components:
 * RESTful API located at api.comic-cube.com
 * Mobile application (iOS and Android boo Win and Blackberry)
+    - Store owner version first, removed extra views for subscribers
 * Landing site at comic-cube.com
+    - owner portal is a subdomain - subdomain root is login page
+    - subscribers only have app interface

 The Goal: